PURIFIED & UPCYCLED QUEBEC BLACK BEAR OIL

 ANCESTRAL USE

-Used for generations by Indigenous peoples, black bear fat was recognized for its moisturizing, soothing, and protective properties.
+Used for generations by Indigenous peoples, black bear fat was renowned for its moisturizing, soothing, and protective properties.
 Rich in omega-6, omega-9, and palmitic acid, it greatly promotes the regeneration of the skin's moisture barrier.

-The Nordet, in complete transparency
+The North, in complete transparency

 At Le Nordet, we are committed to clarifying our approach with sincerity and integrity.